 Mapping also helps prevent duplication.
 Without a shared view, two teams may deliver supplies to the same site while another site waits for hours.
 A map turns scattered updates into a common operating picture.

-Create a Message Plan Before the First Alert
+Set Up Your Communication Plan Before the First Alert

 Communication breaks down during hurricanes because everyone tries to communicate at the same time.
 A small NGO should create a message plan before the storm, then use it consistently.